mattwach/battery_drainer/README.md

 ![Drainer](images/drainer.jpg)

-There are three main reasons to do this:
+Here are a few reasons why you would want to do this:

 1. If you fully charge a set of batteries and don't use them all, keeping them fully charged will cause them to degrade (lose capability and capacity).
-2. If you want to test the capacity of a battery (how many mAh is can deliver, how much current).
+2. You want to test the current capacities of a battery (how many mAh is can deliver, how much current).
-3. If you want to fully drain a battery before
+3. You want to fully drain a battery before disposing/recycling it.

 # Caution

-Batteries are energy storage devices, thus they carry an inherent risk.
-Even if everything is done properly, there is a risk of fire due to hidden manufacturing defects or other subtle damage.
+Batteries are energy storage devices and thus carry an inherent risk.
+Even if you follow all recomended procedures, there are risks due to unknown-to-you manufacturing defects or other subtle damage.
 If you are unfamilar with the battery type you are working with, take a few moments to educate yourself on recommnded handling practives.